mestafrica/MESTLectures/SDLC/Version_Control/README.md

 #### 1.5 - Undoing Changes
 1. Return to the previous version of a file just committed
 + Read on and discuss the use of the `git revert` command.
-+ Draw a before and after diagram of the `git revert` command?
++ Draw a before-and-after diagram of the `git revert` command?
 + Read on and discuss the use of the `git reset` command.
-+ Draw a before and after diagram of the `git reset` command.
++ Draw a before-and-after diagram of the `git reset` command.
 + The `git reset` command is considered **DANGEROUS**.
 Why?
 + Read and discuss the `git clean` command.